The Svedberg Laboratory: Particle accelerator

-The beamlines
+Beamlines

-There are several beamlines at TSL:
+There were several beamlines at TSL:

-The A-line was used for nuclide production, has not been used for several years but is in running condition.
-The B-line is in commonly use for delivering proton beam for irradiation testing.
-The C-line is used for biomedical research with different heavy ions.
-The D-line is commonly used for delivering proton beam for production of neutron beams for irradiation testing.
-The G-line is commonly used for delivering proton beam for Proton therapy.
+The A-line was used for nuclide production, was not used for several years before close down but was in running condition til the end.
+The B-line was in commonly use for delivering proton beam for irradiation testing.
+The C-line was used for biomedical research with different heavy ions.
+The D-line was commonly used for delivering proton beam for production of neutron beams for irradiation testing.
+The G-line was commonly used for delivering proton beam for proton therapy.